Brilliantcrank/airbag-industries/content/content-sources-to-consume.md

 +++
-description = "An ever evolving list of content sources to consume." page_title = "Content Sources." title = "backlog"
+description = "An ever evolving list of content sources to consume." page_title = "Content Sources." title = "Backlog"

 +++
 An ever-evolving list of journals, magazines, and news sources consumed for work and otherwise.
 I'm always looking for more interesting publications—especially magazines.

-**
-Following
+**Following**

-**Some of my friends never stopped writing and others are working their way back.
+Some of my friends never stopped writing and others are working their way back.

 * [Andy Baio](https://waxy.org "Andy Baio") / Waxy
 * [Austin Kleon](https://austinkleon.com "Austin Kleon")